sblythe/Dry_Guide/docs/dryguide.md

 Jobs on Quest are managed by [SLURM](https://slurm.schedmd.com/).
 Scripts for SLURM submissions differ slightly from regular bash scripts in that they have an extensive header that passes commands to SLURM that helps it determine how many resources to allocate to the job.
 Please see the `/projects/p31603/Quest_Setup_Test_Script_PE.sh` for an example of a script that is set up to run via the batch scheduler.
 A set of brief instructions on how to run the test script is included on a later page in this guide.

+## NU Resources for learning about Quest:

+There are useful guides provided by NU Research Computing on how to use Quest.
+Please refer [to this guide](https://services.northwestern.edu/TDClient/30/Portal/KB/ArticleDet?ID=1964) for general inquiries on use of this resource.

 ## Deciding How Much Resources to Ask For

 This is tricky to guess.
 In general, you want to ask for about 2x more resources than your job actually takes.
 On the job scheduler, you need to request an amount of cluster up-time, a number of cores/cpus, and an amount of memory per cpu.